COGS18/COGS18.github.io/_build/materials/24-AdvancedPython.md

     def __init__(self, name):
         self.name = name.lower()

-    # Overload what the printed representation of the object is
+    # Overload what the printed representation of the object as a string
     def __repr__(self):
         return "The programming language " + self.name